pixushi/tempted/README.md

 TEMPTED Vignette
 ================

-### Introduction
+## Introduction of TEMPTED

-This is a vignette for the R package `tempted`, which implements TEMPoral TEnsor Decomposition proposed by this paper:
+This is a vignette for the R package `tempted`, which implements the statistical method TEMPoral TEnsor Decomposition (TEMPTED).
+The goal of TEMPTED is to perform dimensionality reduction for multivariate longitudinal data, with a special attention to longitudinal mirobiome studies.
+This document is split into four sections:

+You can cite this paper for using TEMPTED:

 Shi P, Martino C, Han R, Janssen S, Buck G, Serrano M, Owzar K, Knight R, Shenhav L, Zhang AR.
 [Time-Informed Dimensionality Reduction for